About Knox County

 • Property tax records are maintained at the municipal level in Maine, as each town has its own assessor and tax commitment process.

 The online system includes scanned images of recorded documents dating back to the early 1900s, with continuous digitization efforts expanding the archive.
 The Registry accepts recordings in person, by mail, or through authorized electronic recording systems.
-Rockland's Assessing Department is located at 270 Pleasant Street and can be reached at (207) 594-0310.
+Rockland's Assessing Department is located at 270 Pleasant Street and can be contacted through the office’s website.
 Most Knox County municipalities provide online property tax and assessment information through proprietary systems or Maine's standardized property tax portal.

-The Knox County Tax Maps office maintains official tax maps showing parcel boundaries, which are available for public inspection.
+Knox County Tax Maps office maintains official tax maps showing parcel boundaries, which are available for public inspection.
 Geographic Information System (GIS) mapping is available through individual municipalities, with some towns offering interactive parcel viewers showing ownership, assessed values, and tax status.
+The Registry of Deeds does not determine ownership or provide legal advice, but staff can assist with document retrieval and explanation of recording procedures.

 Vital Records

 Vital records in Knox County, Maine are maintained by both municipal and state authorities under Maine's vital records law (22 M.R.S. §§ 2701-2710).
 Birth and death certificates from 1892 forward are held by the Maine Department of Health and Human Services, Center for Disease Control and Prevention, Office of Data, Research and Vital Statistics, located at 244 Water Street, 11 State House Station, Augusta, ME 04333-0011.
-Requests can be made online through VitalChek at maine.gov/dhhs/mecdc/public-health-systems/data-research/vital-records, by mail, or in person.
+Requests can be made online through VitalChek at maine.gov/dhhs/mecdc/public-health-systems/data-research/vital records, by mail, or in person.

 • The fee for a certified birth or death certificate is $15.00 for the first copy and $6.00 for each additional copy of the same record ordered simultaneously.